 It is notoriously difficult to treat and often brings with it a painful and lengthy process.

 There are many ways that people can get exposed to this chemical.
 It often gets found as a colorless but sweet-smelling gas or a yellow liquid.

 It gets used to create different substances too.

 Various workers, including those at chemical factories, are at increased risk of exposure.

-It is important for you to know that a case is easier to prove when you discover that your body is wounded.
-So this helps prove up the internal harm that happened to you.
+You need to know that a case is easier to prove when discovering that your body is wounded.
+So this helps prove the internal harm that happened to you.

 But what if your medical insurance company isn’t agreeing to pay for the injuries?
 What if it’s taking too long to investigate the unfortunate happenstance?
 Not hiring a skilled lawyer means you may end up forking out for all the medical bills from out of your pocket.

 Due to the horrific nature of most chemical exposure injuries, they often result in significant problems.
 These will create problems with your finances.
 So your ability to make the rent or house payments gets hampered.